kdeldycke/openerp.buildout/README.md

         $ tail -F /var/log/openerp/openerp-*.log

-1. And if you want the server and the web client starts with the machine, do:
+1. Finally to let the server and the web client starts with the machine, do:

         $ sudo update-rc.d openerp-server defaults 90
         $ sudo update-rc.d openerp-web-client defaults 91